Configuration¶

 hector serve --config config.yaml --watch

-When the config file changes:
+When the config file or .env file changes:

-- Configuration is reloaded
+.env - Configuration is reloaded

 - Runtime is updated